madhaus4/spacestagram/README.md

 ### Summary
 Modeled after instagram's user friendly layout, this application has a responsive design that can be used from mobile to desktop devices.

-When the user first lands on the page, they are greeted by 40 random NASA images.
-There is a 'view favorites' button in the navigation bar where the user can view all of their favorited posts.
-On either page, you can just scroll through the posts; each has a title, date, image and description of the image.
-While on the home screen, the page can be refreshed to get another set of randomized images.
+When the user first lands on the page, there is a loading graphic if the page needs more time to load.
+Then, they are greeted by 40 random NASA images.
+The page can be refreshed to get another set of randomized images.
+In the nav bar, there is a 'view favorites' button for the user to click and view all of their favorited posts.
+If a user scrolls to the bottom of the page, the Spacesta logo can be clicked to be brought back to the top of the page.
+When on the view favorites page, the button changes to a 'home' button.
+And on either page, you can just scroll through the posts; each has a title, date, image and description of the image.

 ### Tech Used
 JavaScript | React | CSS | HTML5 | NASA-API